RealImage/challenge2015/README.md

 https://data.moviebuff.com/taxi-driver

 ##Submissions
 Feel free to fork this repo and submit a pull request with your code.
-If you would like to use a private repo or hide your solution, do add `rajeshr` and `sudhirj` as collaborators and let us know at sudhir.j@moviebuff.com
+If you would like to use a private repo or hide your solution, do add `@rajeshr` and `@sudhirj` as collaborators and let us know at sudhir.j@moviebuff.com

 ###Judging Criteria
 * Accuracy